BasicJavaElte/Practices2017/Class 8/README.md

 You also will use the already good and working Person class, and, create a Driver class where you will manage the salary calculations.

-The Driver license should have the following methods:
+The Driver class should have the following methods:
 * Constructor with the driver license
 * setAditionalNightHours(int hours) that pays 40 euros per additional extra hours
 * setGottenFines (double fines) that is deduced from the driver's salary